eyra/fertility-prediction-challenge/README.md

 ### Prepare your method
 To participate in the challenge you need to submit a method using this repository.

 ℹ️ You can use either Python or R for your method.
+By default, Python is used.
 For Python this repo assumes that your method uses the [Anaconda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) Python distribution.

 Follow the steps below to prepare your method for submission:

 1. Make a copy of [this](https://github.com/eyra/fertility-prediction-challenge) template repository, by forking and cloning as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-fork-and-clone-this-repository).
+2. If you are using R, go to ```settings.json``` and change ```{"dockerfile": "python.Dockerfile"}``` into ```{"dockerfile": "r.Dockerfile"}```.
-2. Go to submission.py (Python) or submission.R (R) depending on your preferred programming language.
+3. Go to submission.py (Python) or submission.R (R) depending on your preferred programming language.
-3. Use ```clean_df(df)``` to clean (preprocess) the data according to your preferences.
+4. Adjust ```clean_df``` to clean (preprocess) the data according to your preferences.
-4. Replace the example code in ```predict_outcomes(df)``` with your prediction method.
+5. Adjust ```predict_outcomes``` to add your prediction method.
-5. Test your method on the “fake” data in the [data folder](https://github.com/eyra/fertility-prediction-challenge/tree/master/data) [To be added].
+6. Test your method on the “fake” data in the [data folder](https://github.com/eyra/fertility-prediction-challenge/tree/master/data) **[coming soon]**.
 If you encounter errors, debug your method until it works.
 If your method does not run on the “fake” data, it will not run on the holdout data either and your submission will not result in a place on the challenge leaderboard.
-6. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#submit-your-method).
+7. Submit your method as explained [here](https://github.com/eyra/fertility-prediction-challenge/tree/master#submit-your-method).

 ℹ️ Leaderboards are generated at fixed time points, check out ([important dates](https://preferdatachallenge.nl/#important-dates)) for leaderboard submission deadlines.